-When I discovered the patterns from Damn good Caramel by designer Julie Kansara.
-I was immediately charmed by their apparent simplicity but always with the little detail that makes all the difference.
+When I discovered the patterns from Damn Good Caramel by designer Julie Kansara, I was immediately charmed by their apparent simplicity but always with that little detail that makes all the difference.

-For the Frisure blouse, it is the four ruffles that add this sophisticated touch to a simple and casual blouse.
+For the Frisure blouse, it’s the four ruffles that add this sophisticated touch to a simple and casual blouse.

-I had wanted a blouse with beautiful ruffles for a long time but without too much fuss, I had finally found the ideal pattern!
+I had wanted a blouse with beautiful ruffles for a long time but without too much fuss, and I finally found the perfect pattern!

-So I bought the pattern right away and started making this pretty blouse.
+So I bought the pattern right away and started making this lovely blouse.

 Follow me on this sewing adventure!